ClaireGMIT/ProgrammingProjectNOV2019/README.md

 Discussed some code to develop normally distributed data of a specific mean and standard deviation.
 I also tried to write code to make hte data more accurate eg having a long tail or truncated tail as per this reference: https://machinelearningmastery.com/how-to-transform-data-to-fit-the-normal-distribution/

 ## 8. 07Dec
 Continued working on the code to create long tail code for the LOD data.
+Devloped code to create a tail of 10 values.
+Need to look at ensuring it appends at the 1.0% which is the specification limit for this raw material.

+## 9. 08Dec
+adjusted LOD results to ensure data was below the NMT 1% specification limit.
+Remaining datasets were created using similar code.